Selecting students for the SARSEF Regional Fair

 In most cases, the judging results are turned in to the School Fair Director for final placements.
 The Fair Director, Chief Judge, or other school official should then determine which projects will advance to the SARSEF Regional Fair.

 Allocation numbers are automatically adjusted annually based on previous years.
 Significant changes in school size or focus should be reported.
-New schools participating for the first time should email email@example.com and include:
+When submitting a request for an allocation, you will include:

 - Your school name

 - Size of your ENTIRE school (number of students)

 - Grade levels that your school serves (not just grades participating in your school fair)